babarot/dotfiles/README.md

 ## Setup

+All configuration files for setup is stored within the `etc/` directory.
+By running this command, you can interactively setup all preferences.

+	$ make install

 ### Vim

+To install the Vim plugins, run this command.

 	$ vim +NeoBundleInit +qall

-Many plugins are not installed yet.
-When you start Vim for the first time, it is recommended that it is of specifying the `-c 'NeoBundleInit'` as the argument.
-By doing so, many plugins will be installed quickly.
-To effectively use the plugin, that the type of vim is **normal or [more](http://www.drchip.org/astronaut/vim/vimfeat.html)** is desired.
-Of course, `git` is required.
+Vim plugins are not installed from you just running the [installation command](#installation).
+To install the plugins, you must specify the `-c 'NeoBundleInit'` as an argument when starting Vim.
+By doing so, install immediately [neobundle.vim](https://github.com/Shougo/neobundle.vim) and other plugins (**requires**: `git` in `$PATH`, Vim 7.2+, a lot of time, Wi-Fi).

+To use these plugins effectively, features of Vim needs **normal or [more](http://www.drchip.org/astronaut/vim/vimfeat.html)**.

 ### Git